-State aid: Commission approves €1.2 billion Greek scheme providing grants for SMEs to support economy in coronavirus outbreak
+State aid: Commission approves €1 billion Greek scheme providing repayable advances to support the economy in the coronavirus outbreak

-Brussels, 8 April 2020
+Brussels, 7 April 2020

-The European Commission has approved a $\leq 1.2$ billion Greek aid scheme to support the Greek economy in the context of the coronavirus outbreak.
+The European Commission has approved a €1 billion Greek aid scheme to support companies affected by the coronavirus outbreak.
 The scheme was approved under the State aid Temporary Framework adopted by the Commission on 19 March 2020, as amended on 3 April 2020.